 UPDATE (02/19/17): Congratulations to Elle Sumarokov for winning the random drawing for our backpack giveaway.
 Thanks to all that showed support, and we look forward to future giveaways!
 We are very excited to partner with Pacsafe on an awesome product giveaway.
 Pacsafe, is the leader in anti-theft travel packs and accessories.
 Their

 Egypt needs to be in your travel plans for this year.
 For years, Egypt saw growth in tourism and built an excellent infrastructure throughout the country for visitors.
 That came to a halt in 2011 during the Arab Spring and for years to follow.
-Tourism is at a low, deals are ready to be
+Tourism is at a low, deals are ready to be made,

 Welcome to the D.R.C.
 The morning of our departure we left our stay in Rwanda to hire a motorcycle taxi two kilometers to the border.
 With a sense of excitement, but anxiety at the same time, we didn’t know what to expect.
 We were entering the Congo.
 Arriving at the border post, Grand Barrier, we exit